 Laser User Safety Training

 All laser users must be adequately trained to ensure they have a complete understanding of the safety practices and procedures required by the NMSU Laser Safety Program.
-NMSU EH&S offers on-line Basic Laser Safety training to the NMSU community.
+NMSU EH&S offers Fundamentals of Laser Safety – Online to the NMSU community.
 This training is required for all users of Class 3B and Class 4 lasers at NMSU.